-INDEPENDENT AUDITORS' REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS
+INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLIANCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS

-Hector H. Balderas New Mexico State Auditor and Mike Wallace, Board Chairperson State of New Mexico Board of Nursing Albuquerque, New Mexico
+Hector H. Balderas New Mexico State Auditor and State of New Mexico Board of Nursing Albuquerque, New Mexico

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities of The State of New Mexico Board of Nursing(BON) as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise BON's basic financial statements, and the related budgetary comparison of BON, presented as supplemental information, and have issued our report thereon dated November 1, 2013.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund, the aggregate remaining fund information, the budgetary comparisons for the general fund and major special revenue funds of the State of New Mexico Board of Nursing (BON) as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise the BON's basic financial statements, and the related budgetary comparison of the BON, presented as supplemental information, and have issued our report thereon dated December 12, 2014.

-Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-In planning and performing our audit of the financial statements, we considered BON's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of BON's internal control.
-Accordingly, we do not express an opinion on the effectiveness of BON's internal control.
+In planning and performing our audit of the financial statements, we considered the BON's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the BON's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the BON's internal control.